Set up environment

 - Select Tools > TruClient General Settings.
 Wait several seconds.
 If you cannot see the Settings dialog box, click the Show TruClient General Settings button in the notification window to bring it into focus.

-Click the Digital Lab Settings tab.
+Click the Digital Lab Settings tab, configure settings, then click Done.

 All settings you define in the TruClient General Settings dialog box (in the Digital Lab tab) are applied globally to all TruClient - Native Mobile scripts.
 You only need to configure these settings once.
 All subsequently created scripts automatically inherit these settings, even after you close VuGen or TruClient.
-However, server exceptions must be configured for each script.
-For details, see Add server exceptions.

 In VuGen, if you save your script while in TruClient's interactive mode, the settings from the General Setting dialog box overwrite the runtime settings values in the Solution Explorer.